 In a way, it's a bit like the adventuring lure that American novelist Jack London inspired in his 1903 short story, The Call of the Wild.
 Inspired, readers went out into the Alaskan wild, to see if they could stand up to its harshness and, in some way, better themselves.
 Gamers hear about the wonderful, rewarding challenge of Dark Souls and rise to meet it themselves.
 And that is what the game does for many, many of its players.

 But it's not enough.
 I have to stop.
 I've been toying with this piece for weeks, after slamming against the game for what feels like forever, because I need to make it clear that I'm not being negative about Dark Souls.
-It continues to draw plaudits and possibly always will, and will receive a second sequel, Dark Souls III, in March.
+It continues to draw plaudits and possibly always will.
+It will receive a second sequel, Dark Souls III, in March.
 I know the kind of comments that come easy to an article like this one: "git gud," "you suck," "give up," or anything else to that effect.
-Perhaps I've come at this game entirely wrongly, robbing myself of an easier path to its secrets, to whatever qualifies it as a classic to thousands of players.
-Then again, I wonder if I'd have found it penetrable whichever way I went at it.
+Perhaps I've come at this game with the entire wrong approach, robbing myself of an easier path to its secrets, to whatever qualifies it as a classic to thousands of players.
+Then again, I wonder if I'd have found it penetrable whatever way I went at it.
 So many hours lost, so many "You Died" screens on from when I created my character, all I am is depressed.

 Follow Sean on Twitter.